andri3366/SQL_Projects/Int_SQL_Project/README.md

     - Germany and Netherlands are solid middle ground with reasonable repeat purchase ratees but lower spending levels
     - France, Italy, and UK are underperforming with low spending per order and per customer
 - **Business Potential:**
-    - Double down on high-value regions (Canada, Austalia) to maximize the return on investment (ROI)
+    - Double down on high-value regions (Canada, Australia) to maximize the return on investment (ROI)
     - The United States has the highest repeat purchase rate, making them ideal for up-selling higher margin products
     - Encourage volume discounts or bundles for the mid tier regions (Germany, Netherlands)
     - Target the underperforming regions (France, Italy, and UK) with localized marketing campaigns